MarxSoul55/cats_vs_dogs/README.md

           directories:
             * saved_model :floppy_disk: (self-explanatory)
             * tensorboard :chart_with_downwards_trend: (VERY IMPORTANT—this is how you monitor your error/loss/objective function)
+                * Navigate to the directory containing the `tensorboard` subdirectory and run `tensorboard --logdir=tensorboard`.
+After a minute or two, the terminal will spit out a URL which you can follow to see the error function plotted over time.
                 * See https://www.tensorflow.org/get_started/summaries_and_tensorboard for details.
     * `python model.py --train --resuming --steps 25000`
         * Almost identical to the first command.
 Only thing different is the `--resuming` flag.